LIST OF ACTIVE BIRANKAI NORTH AMERICA INSTRUCTORS (Shihan, Shidoin, and Fukushidoin)

 Founder and Chief Instructor, Siskiyou Aikikai.

 Darrell Bluhm Sensei began his Aikido training in 1970 as a student at UC Santa Cruz.
 In 1973 he spent two months living at the Iwama dojo in Ibaraki prefecture, Japan, training with M. Saito Shihan, as well as time training at Hombu dojo in Tokyo.
 In 1981 he became a student of T.K.
 Chiba Shihan and a founding member and assistant instructor of San Diego Aikikai.
 In 1983 he founded Siskiyou Aikikai in Ashland, Oregon where he has taught Aikido and Tai Chi Chuan for the past 33 years and the Feldenkrais Method for 20 years.
 In 1996 he was promoted to 6th Dan, in 2002 awarded Shihan title by Chiba Sensei, and in 2006 received Shihan recognition from Doshu M. Ueshiba at Hombu Dojo.
-He serves as a member of the BNA Senior Council.
+He serves as a member of the Senior Council of Birankai North America.

 Gloria Eiko Nomura